 Sequel Pro is an open source MySQL (and other) database client for Macs.
 It allows those working with MySQL on a Mac a free way to create, manage, interrogate and export local and remote databases.

 The problem with Sequel Pro is that it hasn’t been updated for a very long time.
-It is a little buggy, and in its current state it’s unlikely to do well on the Big Sur operating system update Apple have announced.
+It is a little buggy, and in its current state it’s unlikely to do well on the Big Sur operating system update that Apple have (now released) announced.

 However, as of July 2020 you can stop using the long stagnant Pro and step over to the new and shiny fork called Ace.
 Sequel Ace is also available in the Apple App Store, so you can keep your eye on updates more easily.
 Issues and feature requests can still be submitted via the GitHub issue tracker.
 It’s still open source.